syamantm/thymeleaf-xml/README.md

 =============================

-This is a simple MVC framework built with [Spring](http://www.springsource.org/) and [Thymeleaf](http://www.thymeleaf.org/) template engine to create XML fragments from java objects.
+This is a simple MVC framework built with [Spring](http://www.springsource.org/) and [Thymeleaf](http://www.thymeleaf.org/) template engine to create XML fragments from java objects for non-web based applications.

 Dependencies